-Expiration dates are listed on the datasheets and certificates of analysis.
-They are also listed on the vial label and on the products’ web page.
+Expiration dates are listed on the certificates of analysis which is sent with the product and can be downloaded with a lot number from the product webpage.
+They are also listed on the vial label.

 Limit of detection for assays and antibodies are listed both on the product web page and on the data sheet shipped with the assays and antibody panels.
 Currently there are three types of limits of detection to consider for vesicle assays: